ks982579/ksulldev-astro/src/pages/notes/data-science/data-processing.md

 	+ Information and relevant features are selected by applying correlation analysis.
 	+ Relevant features have low degree of intercorrelation with other features and high level of changeability across data records.
 	+ Domain expert may be needed to guide the process and review the list of suggested relevant features.
+	+ [Feature Selection | Wiki](https://en.wikipedia.org/wiki/Feature_selection) is process of selecting a subset of relevant features for use in the model construction.
 + Machine Learning
 	+ A _learning mathematical_ algorithm is developed to extract knowledge from and uncover properties of the data and predict future outcomes if new data is provided.
 	+ Descriptive analytics are used to understand underlying data patterns